codewars/docs/content/getting-started/community.md

 - **Suggestion** - if you have an idea how author could change the kata, its description, or tests, to make it better,
 - **Issue** - if you think the kata is broken, and author needs to fix it in some way.

-Discourse posts support [Markdown formatting (TODO: link to Markdown reference)](), so you can use some styling, or make sure the code is neatly presented with [code formatting blocks (TODO: direct link to Markdown docs, chapter on code blocks)]().
+Discourse posts support [Markdown formatting (TODO: link to Markdown reference)](), so you can use some styling, or present your code neatly with [code formatting blocks (TODO: direct link to chapter on code blocks in Markdown docs)]().

-You should also also mark your posts with **Spoiler** flag if it contains some code (even not fully working one), or reveals some significant details of the solution.
+You should also mark your posts with **Spoiler** flag if they contain some code (even not fully working one), or reveal some significant details of the solution.

 ## Communication

-TODO How to communicate effectively
-TODO Where to ask for help
-TODO Community rules
+Remember that your posts will be read by other people, and to be able to help you or answer your questions, they have to be able to understand you properly.
+Do all you can to express yourself clearly, describe your point with all necessary details, use appropriate labels and code formatting when needed.

+There's a set of rules you should follow to keep interaction with other users a good experience for both sides.
+You can find them in _(TODO: where?
+Code of Conduct, some discourse guidelines?)_.

 ## Other Places